ycpcs/cs335-spring2020/resources/index.md

 - [Hash Suite](https://hashsuite.openwall.net/) is a Windows program to test security of password hashes.
 - [John the Ripper](https://www.openwall.com/john/) is a fast Open Source password cracker.
 - [RainbowCrack](http://project-rainbowcrack.com/index.htm) crack hashes with rainbow tables.
+- [Ophcrack](https://ophcrack.sourceforge.io/) is a free Windows password cracker based on rainbow tables.

 Steganography
 ------------------------------------
 - [OpenStego](https://www.openstego.com/) can hide any data within a cover file (e.g. images).
-- [Camouflage](http://camouflage.unfiction.com/) allows any file to be hidden within any other file
+- [Camouflage](http://camouflage.unfiction.com/) allows any file to be hidden within any other file.

 System Utilities
 ------------------------------------